Thomas Bourke

 Outside the Maxwell Centre in West Cambridge.
 Photo credit: Timothy Lambden.

-I’m Thomas, a PhD candidate at the University of Cambridge researching semiconductor single photon detectors for quantum networks.
+Welcome to my academic website!
+I’m Thomas, a PhD candidate researching semiconductor single photon detectors for quantum networks.

 My current affiliations include:

-My work is based on researching single-photon avalanche diodes (SPADs), which are small devices that count photons by converting optical pulses to electrical signals.
+My work looks at single-photon avalanche diodes (SPADs), which are small devices that count photons by converting weak optical pulses to electrical signals.
 I am currently investigating their performance in the space environment, where they face harsh radiation damage from solar wind.
 Looking forward, I hope to explore novel strategies for mitigating this damage.
 This will be useful for satellite quantum key distribution and deep-space optical communications.

 Radiation damage effects in InGaAs/InP SPADs.